2020 Annual Report - The EU Food Fraud Network and the Administrative Assistance and Cooperation System

 Primary responsibility for ensuring compliance with the EU agri-food related legislation rests with the food (or feed) business operators.
 Detecting and fighting food fraud is the responsibility of the Member States, notably under the provisions of the Official Control Regulation.
 It provides a new comprehensive set of tools to tackle fraud, including provisions for cooperation in case of violations spanning across borders.
 It also gives the Commission a role in coordinating and enforcing the effective application of these measures at EU level.

-Food Fraud requests created in the AAC system per year
+Number of request created in the AAC-FF system per year

-The top 10 product categories in the system in 2019
+The top 10 most notified categories in the system in 2020

 Food Fraud Network Activity Annual Reports